Homotopy theory in a quasi-abelian category: Differential graded modules

-\begin{prop} Let $C$ be a symmetric monoidal quasi-abelian category and $R$ a commutative monoid object in $C$.
-Then the category $\dg_R(C)$ of dg-modules over $R$ is a symmetric monoidal model category with respect to the projective model structure. \end{prop}
+The category $C$ is said to be a \textit{symmetric monoidal model category} if $C$ is endowed with a model structure such that the unit object with respect to the symmetric monoidal structure is cofibrant and the tensor product functor is a left Quillen bifunctor.

-\begin{proof} We need to show that the tensor product functor is a left Quillen bifunctor and that the unit object is cofibrant.
-The second part is clear and the first follows the same argument in the abelian case of Proposition~7.1.2.11 of \cite{L2} using the fact that strict monomorphisms are stable under pushouts. \end{proof}
+\begin{prop} Let $C$ be a closed symmetric monoidal Grothendeick quasi-abelian category and $R$ a commutative monoid object in $C$.
+Then the category $\dg_R^C$ of dg-modules over $R$ is a symmetric monoidal model category with respect to the projective model structure. \end{prop}

-Recall that a model category is stable if it is a pointed category (ie. its initial and terminal objects coincide) and the suspension functor is invertible on the homotopy category.
-The model category $\dg_R(C)$ with respect to the projective model structure is stable.
-Here, as usual, the suspension and loop space functors are shift functors.
-It follows that the homotopy category $\h(\dg_R(C))$ is triangulated.
+\begin{proof} We need to show that the tensor product functor is a left Quillen bifunctor and that the unit object $R$ is cofibrant.
+The second part is clear.
+For the first part, since $\dg_R^C$ is combinatorial, if follows from Lemma~3.5 of \cite{SS} that it suffices to check the pushout product axiom on a pair of generating cofibrations and a pair of generating trivial cofibrations.